 Technical Offer Data is submitted in respect of a Trading Day, whereas Instruction Profiling (and associated QBOA calculation) is performed on a Settlement Day basis.
 Currently, the TSC draft is not sufficiently specific as to how Technical Offer Data is applied for Instruction Profiling on a Settlement Day basis.
 As shown in the diagram below, Instruction Profiling uses the Accepted Technical Offer Data at the start of the Settlement Day for all instructions profiled during that Settlement Day.

+This Modification Proposal amends two clauses within Appendix O, to clarify which Technical Offer Data is used.
+A modification to the enduring text in that Appendix is intended to clarify that for a single Settlement Day run of the Instruction Profiling calculation, two sets of Trading Day Validated Technical Offer Data should be used with a change in the data occurring for any instructions with effective times after the change in the Trading Day (i.e. if an instruction has an effective time prior to this change, the previous Trading Day’s Technical Offer Data will be used for all of its profiling, this reflects the logic explained and approved in MOD_15_18).
+An interim measure is added to Chapter H in order to reflect the current system implementation which is to apply a single Technical Offer Data set for the whole Settlement Day, based on the set belonging to the first Trading Day within the Settlement Day.
+This is in order to align the rules and the systems for substantive compliance purposes in certification and in order to provide transparency as to the outcomes.

 PURPOSE OF PROPOSED MODIFICATION